rjdkmr/gcMapExplorer/docs/commands/encode2h5.rst

           d. signal-<date>-<Experiment accession>-<File accessions>.h5

       Note that name of cell-line is not included here.
-Therefore, use the directory name as a identfiers for cell-lines or species.
+Therefore, use the directory name as a identifiers for cell-lines or species.
 The Experiment and File accession can be used to back-track about the dataset on ENCODE website.